lewishowles/sketch-nudge-text/README.md

-# Nudge font size
+# Sketch nudge font size

-The Nudge font size plugin allows you to "nudge" font sizes by selecting an appropriate text style based on a given font library.
-This allows jumping between a defined set of text styles with a keyboard shortcut.
+This plugin allows you to "nudge" the font size of the selected text layer(s) through a list of pre-defined text styles from a library, speeding up a design workflow.

 ## Why?